basebelong/loopia-api-bash/README.md

 	 output: "OK" || "DOMAIN_OCCUPIED"

 ### getZoneRecords ###
 Not done determining how output should be formated.
 CSV and SSV is out the door because of the nature on TXT records containing most anything.
+First word is a key and til end of line is value.

 	   args: domain subdomain
 	example: getZoneRecords